Business awards are a way to get publicity, recognition and perhaps even investment.

 - your corporate social responsibility, and how this has brought benefit to your bottom line and image.

-So here are four steps to writing a great award application.
+So here are four steps to write a powerful business award application.

 Step 1: Gather the info